Ali-Shaan/The_Sweet_Spot/README.md

-# 🍰 Sugar Daddy Café
+# 🍰 The Sweet Spot

 A full-stack e-commerce web application for sweet lovers, enabling users to browse, order, and enjoy a wide variety of sweets online.
-Built using the **MERN stack**, Sugar Daddy Café provides a seamless, secure, and delightful user experience.
+Built using the **MERN stack**, The Sweet Spot provides a seamless, secure, and delightful user experience.

 ## 📌 Project Overview

-**Sugar Daddy Café** is an online platform designed to revolutionize how people purchase sweets.
+**The Sweet Spot** is an online platform designed to revolutionize how people purchase sweets.
 From exploring delicious options to securely placing orders, every aspect is built with the user in mind.

 ---